California Back Injury Attorneys

 SM v.
 Doe Defendant (settled on 10/14/2020) – settlement in a case involving a client who sustained a spinal cord injury and mild traumatic brain injury when he fell off a roof.
 The team at Arash Law secured an additional $610,000 as part of the third party settlement.– Tina Eshghieh

-What Types of Back Injuries Can I Sustain in an Accident?
+What Types Of Back Injuries Can I Sustain In An Accident?

 There are many different ways that your back could be injured in an accident.
 As we have discussed, the spinal cord itself can be injured, leading to paralysis.
 This paralysis is the result of damage to the nerves within the spinal cord.
-But nerves are not the only structures in the back that can be injured.
+However, nerves are not the only structures in the back that can be injured.
 Injuries to the discs between your spinal vertebrae are quite common.

-The vertebrae protect the spinal cord, so often they are injured before the spinal cord is damaged.
+The vertebrae protect the spinal cord, so they are often injured before the spinal cord is damaged.
 A broken back can be incredibly painful.
 It can also lead to complications with the discs, joints, and other soft tissues in the area.

-These injuries could be a strain or herniation, which can be incredibly painful.
+These injuries could be a strain or a herniation, which can be incredibly painful.
 They can also lead to other conditions over time, such as spinal stenosis, in which a bone fragment or slipped disc puts pressure on the spinal cord.
 Disc injuries can also aggravate underlying spine conditions.

 Some injuries, such as whiplash, involve both the bony vertebrae and the soft tissue of the back.
 It causes the vertebrae to compress.
 It can also strain the muscles, tendons, and ligaments in the neck.
 Whiplash is just one example of such an injury.
 The back is a complicated bone, nerve, and soft tissue system, and all of these systems must work together for proper function.
 Even a minor injury can seriously disrupt this complicated network.

-What Are Some Common Symptoms of Back Injuries?
+What Are Some Common Symptoms Of Back Injuries?

 You should seek medical attention any time you suspect a back injury.
 Like other injuries, these can become worse if they are left untreated.
 Pain and discomfort are the most common symptoms of a back injury.